zdyn/coverflow.js/README.md

 # Coverflow

 A jQuery plugin that allows you to display images in a coverflow.
 Currently works only in webkit browsers.
+An demo of the plugin in action is available at http://zdyn.github.com/coverflow/.

 ## Prerequisites